-As noted above, Consumer Scotland is not an enforcement body per se.
+Consumer Scotland is not an enforcement body per se.
 Where problems are identified, Consumer Scotland may highlight these to Scottish Government in its role as a consumer advocate.
-It would also be possible to create a specific mechanism where Consumer Scotland could raise concerns in this context and the relevant enforcement body would then be able to investigate.
+It would also be possible to create a specific mechanism where Consumer Scotland could raise concerns in this context and the relevant enforcement body (eg the CMA or FCA) would then be able to investigate.

 Generally speaking, we welcome the principle that a public authority should have a duty to consider consumer interests in making decisions of a strategic nature about how to exercise its functions.
 However, there is a question of how this interacts with the obligations on public authorities already in existence.
 Unless and until it is clear what they are, it may be difficult to assess who this obligation might interact with others - for example the obligation on bodies such as OFGEM to give priority to consumer interests - and therefore to assess whether it is a useful power.
 It may also be helpful to give further consideration to the situation where a local council took a position but had failed to take account of the consumer interest and how this would interact with existing local government legislation.
-Lastly, we note that the only way to challenge the breach would be by judicial review.
+Lastly, we note that the only way to challenge the breach would be by judicial review, which seems a disproportionate remedy where other accountability mechanisms could be simpler and more effective.